 - Antimalarial Drugs (Chemoprophylaxis) -- Various antimalarial drugs exist, each with their own distinct pros and cons.
 The CDC recommends atovaquone-proguanil, doxycycline or mefloquine.
 You should always consult your doctor before deciding which antimalarial to take -- if deemed necessary.
 The CDC also recommends buying your antimalarials before traveling, as some drugs manufactured abroad may not be effective.

-- Prevent Mosquito Bites -- You can help prevent mosquito bites (which can also transmit yellow fever and dengue fever in Peru) by covering up as much bare skin as possible, using insect repellent, avoiding peak exposure times and by using mosquito nets.
+- Prevent Mosquito Bites -- You can help prevent mosquito bites (which can also transmit yellow fever, dengue fever and potentially the chikungunya virus) by covering up as much bare skin as possible, using insect repellent, avoiding peak exposure times and by using mosquito nets.

 When considering malaria symptoms, you must first be aware of the incubation period.
 Symptoms occur at least seven days after a bite by an infected mosquito.